Skip to main content

 3. The merchant receives USD from the card network

-If a refund or reversal happens later, the funds return in fiat, because that is what was originally sent through the card network.
+If a refund or reversal happens later, the funds return in USD because that is what was originally sent through the card network.

-Because the crypto-to-fiat conversion already happened during the original payment:
+Because the crypto-to-fiat conversion already happened during the original payment, returned USD can be used again for future card purchases without another crypto-to-fiat conversion fee.

 FX Rate Recalculation During Clearing